Avoid the top 10 prompt engineering mistakes that lead to poor AI agent performance.

 A prompt that works well for web chat may perform poorly over SMS or voice.
 Each channel has different constraints and user expectations.

-links to relevant pages on our website.
-Use bullet points and
+Provide detailed, thorough responses to every question.
+Includelinks to relevant pages on our website.
+Use bullet points andformatting to make responses easy to scan.

 Problem: This works for web chat but is terrible for SMS (messages get split, links are hard to click, bullet points render poorly) and impossible for voice (cannot share links or use formatting).